fmorenovr/fmorenovr.github.io/_posts/2018-08-12-Setting-Up-a-CUDA-Cluster.md

 ---
 layout: post
-title:  "Setting Up a CUDA Cluster."
+title:  "Setting Up a GPU Cluster."
 subtitle: Here you'll learn how to build your own cluster that uses CUDA library to execute programs in parallel mode.
 date:   2018-08-12 00:15:12 -0500
 categories: Cluster-Computing